MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/sql-server-management-pack-changes-history.md

 - Fixed a performance issue with the “Service Principal Name Configuration Status” monitor by reducing the load on the domain controller in large environments
 - Fixed an issue with the "Thread Count" monitor and the performance rule.
 Now these workflows count free threads more precisely including only the 'VISIBLE ONLINE' schedulers
 - Fixed an issue with the "Database Status" monitor in cases when the database, hosted on the Primary Replica of an Availability Group, has an issue with its state, the monitor does not change its state for that database and becomes Healthy
-- Fixed an issue with showing the full SQL query instead of the path in the diagnostic tracing SCOM toolset
+- Fixed an issue with showing the full SQL query instead of the path in the System Center Operations Manager diagnostic tracing toolset

 ## June 2022 - 7.0.38.0 RTM